 The Washington Ballet announced its renewed commitment to supporting young people from all backgrounds in pursuing ballet study.
-The company will award more than $300,000 in scholarships each year to students who otherwise would not be able to afford ballet study, with an emphasis on people traditionally underrepresented in ballet, such as people of color and young men.
+The company will award more than $350,000 in scholarships and tuition assistance each year to students who otherwise would not be able to afford ballet study, with an emphasis on people traditionally underrepresented in ballet, such as people of color and young men.

 Read through the document below for more information on our scholarship initiative:

 The Washington School of Ballet (TWSB) is committed to creating pipelines and pathways for young people of all backgrounds to succeed in school, in dance, and in life.
 Each year, TWSB awards up to $300,000 in tuition assistance for students to receive classical ballet training from nationally and internationally renowned faculty.
 Support this initiative by donating or joining the Family Giving Circle today!